 REDFERN JON BARRETT is a writer and polyamory rights campaigner.
-Born in the north of England in 1984, Redfern grew up in several cities across Britain before gaining a doctorate in literature from Swansea University/Prifysgol Abertawe, they are author to novels The Giddy Death of the Gays & the Strange Demise of Straights (shortlisted for the 2016 Bisexual Book Awards in New York) and Forget Yourself, as well as having contributed short stories and articles to magazines, anthologies, and newspapers including Guernica, Heiresses of Russ: The Best Lesbian Speculative Fiction 2014, PinkNews, Van Winkle’s, Strange Horizons, Sleek, and Shaped by Time (also performed at the National Museum of Denmark in 2012).
+Born in the north of England in 1984, Redfern grew up in several cities across Britain before gaining a doctorate in literature from Swansea University/Prifysgol Abertawe, they are author to novels The Giddy Death of the Gays & the Strange Demise of Straights (finalist for the 2016 Bisexual Book Awards) and Forget Yourself, as well as having contributed short stories and articles to magazines, anthologies, and newspapers including Guernica, Heiresses of Russ: The Best Lesbian Speculative Fiction 2014, PinkNews, Van Winkle’s, Strange Horizons, Sleek, and Shaped by Time (also performed at the National Museum of Denmark in 2012).
 Having written on topics ranging from 18th century nonmonogamy to 23rd century science fiction.
-He has worked with both Guernica and PEN America as a reader, and currently divides his time between Britain and Berlin, where he lives with his two partners and plays too many board games.
+Redfern has worked with both Guernica and PEN America as a reader, and currently divides their time between Britain and Berlin, where they live with their two partners.

-The Giddy Death of the Gays & the Strange Demise of Straights was released by Lethe Press June 2015 to positive reviews from Lambda Literary, The American Library Association, and MyGayToronto, and is a finalist for the 2016 Bisexual Book Awards.
+The Giddy Death of the Gays & the Strange Demise of Straights was released by Lethe Press June 2015 to positive reviews from Lambda Literary, The American Library Association, and MyGayToronto, and was a finalist for the 2016 Bisexual Book Awards.
 Forget Yourself was re-released by Lethe Press in January 2016.

-Numerous short story publications in a variety of magazines and anthologies including A cappella Zoo (and its tenth anniversary ‘best of’ edition), The Future Fire, Heiresses of Russ: The Best Lesbian Speculative Fiction 2014, Corvus, The Future Fire (including its tenth anniversary anthology), Drag Noir, Sleek, as well as Queer Stories.
+Numerous short story publications in a variety of magazines and anthologies including A cappella Zoo (and its special ‘best of’ edition), Heiresses of Russ: The Best Lesbian Speculative Fiction 2014, Corvus, The Future Fire (including its tenth anniversary anthology), Drag Noir, Sleek, as well as Queer Stories.
 Worked with Guernica as a fiction reader.

 Worked as a feature columnist for Scifi Methods.

 Wrote the afterword for the Threesome: Him, Him, and Me anthology (Lethe Press, ed. by Matthew Bright).
-Other non-fiction has been featured in magazines, anthologies, and journals including Guernica Daily, PinkNews, Mouthfeel, Strange Horizons, The Future Fire, Fox Spirit, ÜBerlin, Polytical, Sleek Magazine, and Shaped by Time (National Museum of Denmark, 2012); as well as German newspapers Berliner Zeitung, Bild, and BZ.
+Other non-fiction has been featured in magazines, anthologies, and journals including Van Winkle’s, Guernica Daily, PinkNews, Mouthfeel, Strange Horizons, The Future Fire, Fox Spirit, ÜBerlin, Polytical, Sleek Magazine, and Shaped by Time (National Museum of Denmark, 2012); as well as German newspapers Berliner Zeitung, Bild, and BZ.
 Interviews conducted have been published in Witches/Sorcières (Revolver Paris, 2012).

 Polyamory activist work has been referenced in The Independent, The Telegraph, The Daily Mail, Buzzfeed, as well as The Metro.